 - This pub is part of the project, "Ticks as treasure troves: Molecular discovery in new organisms."
-Visit the project narrative for more background and context. - Raw genomic data is available via NCBI. - Our pseudo-haploid genome is on Zenodo and pending approval at GenBank. - Our full assembly is on Zenodo. - Our code is available in this GitHub repository.
+Visit the project narrative for more background and context.

+- Raw genomic data is available via NCBI.

+- Our pseudo-haploid genome is in GenBank.

+- Our full assembly is on Zenodo.

+- Our code is available in this GitHub repository.